fiveseven808/HueBerry_SmartSwitch/Dev_setup.md

 ## Getting Started: Updated 1/29/2017
-Getting started with the hueBerry from a bare-metal pi is pretty simple.
+Getting started with the hueBerry from a bare-metal pi is fairly simple.
 Here, I will attempt to guide you from start to finish!

 **Requirements:**